JanMiksovsky/blog/drafts/Zero-deps.md

 * Converting markdown to HTML
 * Applying templates to data and HTML fragments to create a consistent set of final pages
 * Generating feeds in formats like RSS
-* Handling one-off pages like the About page
+* Handling one-off markdown pages like the About page
 * Linking pages together

 Individually, each of those transformations is straightforward.